moliver28/research-handbook/content/handbook/entity/oxeye-israel.md

 ### Annual Leave

+Team members in Israel may make use of [GitLab's Flexible PTO Policy](https://handbook.gitlab.com/handbook/paid-time-off/), as may be amended from time to time, in addition to their statutory vacation entitlements, which will accrue in accordance with local laws.
+Team members should check their individual employment contracts for the minimum number of vacation days to which they are entitled and note that team members are required to take at least five consecutive vacation days each year.

-The balance period is from January 1 - December 31st, and any unused PTO will be foreited if not used within the balance period.
+The accrual and use period for statutory vacation days is the calendar year, from 1 January 1 to 31 December, and any unused statutory vacation leave will be foreited if not used within the balance period.

-Team members with a 5 day working week are entitled to:
+Team members with a full-time, 5-day working week are entitled to the following number of vacation days:
-- 16 working days during their first five years of service
+- 16 days during their first five years of service
-- 18 working days from the sixth year
+- 18 days from the sixth year
-- 21 working days from their 7th year, and
+- 21 days from their seventh year, and
-- The eighth year onward one additional day per year of service up to a maximum of 28 working days.
+- from the eighth year onward, 1 additional day per year of service up to a maximum of 28 days.

 Annual leave payment is calculated at the regular salary pay rate.